 Monographs

 Love for Sale: Representing Prostitution in Imperial Russia.
-Cornell University Press, 2021.
+NIU Series in Slavic, East European, and Eurasian Studies, Cornell University Press, 2021.

 Peer-reviewed Articles and Chapters